AuDel-Ada/ToDo-list/README.md

 GOALS :
 - continue training on React
 - understand and start using hooks
-- have a repo on which to use GitHub Actions !
+- have a repo on which to use GitHub Actions
+- config Bugsnag for bug monitoring
+- use Bitbucket to follow the full config of Bugsnag

 INFOS :
 - download React & Node